-We have audited the accompanying financial report of Realm Resources Limited ("the company"), which comprises the statement of financial position as at 31 December 2014, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the directors' declaration, for both the company and the consolidated entity.
+We have audited the accompanying financial report of Realm Resources Limited ("the company"). which comprises the consolidated statement of financial position as at 31 December 2015, the consolidated statement of profit or loss and other comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the directors' declaration, for the consolidated entity.
 The consolidated entity comprises the company and the entities it controlled at the year's end or from time to time during the financial year.